caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **write_buffer** <span id="write_buffer"/> is the size of the write buffer in bytes.
 It accepts all formats supported by [go-humanize](https://github.com/dustin/go-humanize/blob/master/bytes.go).
 Default: `4KiB`.

 - **max_response_header** <span id="max_response_header"/> is the maximum amount of bytes to read from response headers.
 It accepts all formats supported by [go-humanize](https://github.com/dustin/go-humanize/blob/master/bytes.go).
 Default: `10MiB`.

+- **proxy_protocol** <span id="proxy_protocol"/> enables [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) (popularized by HAProxy) on the connection to the upstream, prepending the real client IP data.
+This is best paired with the [`servers > trusted_proxies` global option](/docs/caddyfile/options#trusted-proxies) if Caddy is behind another proxy.
+Versions `v1` and `v2` are supported.
+This should only be used if you know the upstream server is able to parse PROXY protocol.
+By default, this is disabled.

 - **dial_timeout** <span id="dial_timeout"/> is the maximum [duration](/docs/conventions#durations) to wait when connecting to the upstream socket.
 Default: `3s`.